VADL/vadl.github.com/_posts/2016-07-29-setting-up-bbb-gpio.md

 dtc -O dtb -o /lib/firmware/sample_overlay-00A0.dtbo -b 0 -@ sample_overlay.dts
 ```

-Be sure to put the new .dtbo file into `/lib/firmware` so that it is visible to the BBB os.
+Be sure to put the new .dtbo file into `/lib/firmware` so that it is
+visible to the BBB os. _ALWAYS APPEND '-00A0' TO THE END OF A DTBO
+FILE.
+THIS IS NECESSARY FOR THE FILE TO BE LOADED PROPERLY BY THE CAPE
+MANAGER!_

 One minor yet crucial tidbit of knowledge to remember is that the overlay
-name cannot exceed 14 characters!
+name cannot exceed 14 characters.
 If this limit is exceeded then it
-will not be able to be enabled by the BBB os.
+will not be able to be enabled by the cape manager.

 ### Disabling Default Overlays